IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 	• You must have permission for the S-Tap Management role.
 The admin user includes this role by default.
 	• Download the mssql-offline-plugins-7.5.2.zip plug-in.
-	• Download the mssql-jdbc-7.4.1.jre8 from [here] (https://jar-download.com/artifacts/com.microsoft.sqlserver/mssql-jdbc/7.4.1.jre8)
+	• Download the mssql-jdbc-7.4.1.jre8.

 ## Procedure :

     1. On the collector, go to Setup > Tools and Views > Configure Univer***REMOVED***l Connector.
+	2. First Enable the Univer***REMOVED***l Guardium connector, if it is Di***REMOVED***bled already.
-	2. Click Upload File and select the offline mssql-offline-plugins-7.5.2.zip plug-in.
+	3. Click Upload File and select the offline mssql-offline-plugins-7.5.2.zip plug-in.
 After it is uploaded, click OK.
-    3. Again click Upload File and select the offline mssql-jdbc-7.4.1.jre8 file.
-After it is uploaded, click OK. .
 	4. Click the Plus sign to open the Connector Configuration dialog box.
 	5. Type a name in the Connector name field.
-    6. Update the input section to add the details from awsMssqlJDBC.conf/on-premMssqlJDBC.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
+	6. Update the input section to add the details from awsMSSQL.conf/onPremMSSQL.conf file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 		Note : • For Guardium Data Protection version 11.3, add the following line to the input section:
 			'jdbc_driver_library => "${THIRD_PARTY_PATH}/mssql-jdbc-7.4.1.jre8.jar"'
 		• If auditing is configured way long back and UC is configured at later point of time, still UC will process all the previous older records as well till date, since it is already audited by the DB.
-    7. Update the filter section to add the details from awsMssqlJDBC.conf/on-premMssqlJDBC.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+	7. Update the filter section to add the details from awsMSSQL.conf/onPremMSSQL.conf file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
+	8. "type" field should match in input and filter configuration section.
+This field should be unique for  every individual connector added.
-    8. Click Save.
+	9. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
-After it is validated, the connector appears in the Configure Univer***REMOVED***l Connector page.
+After it is validated, it appears in the Configure Univer***REMOVED***l Connector page.